-The Directors present the audited Financial Statements of the Group and the Company for the year ended 31 March 2022 and their Report on its affairs.
+The Directors present the audited Financial Statements of the Group and the Company for the year ended 31 March 2023 and their Report on its affairs.

-In accordance with the requirement for the Directors to prepare a Strategic Report and an enhanced Directors' Remuneration Report for the year ended 31 March 2022, the following information is set out in the Strategic Report on pages 17 to 28: a review of the business of the Company including details about its objective, strategy and business model, future developments, details of the principal risks and uncertainties associated with the Company's activities (including the Company's financial risk management objectives and policies), information on stakeholder engagement, information regarding community, social, employee, human rights and environmental issues and the Company's policy regarding Board diversity.
+In accordance with the requirement for the Directors to prepare a Strategic Report for the year ended 31 March 2023, the following information is set out in the Strategic Report on pages 18 to 30: a review of the business of the Company including details about its objective, strategy and business model, future developments, details of the principal risks and uncertainties associated with the Company's activities (including the Company's financial risk management objectives and policies), information on stakeholder engagement, information on the Company's contractual arrangements with key service providers and information regarding community, social, employee, human rights and environmental issues.
 Information about Directors' interests in the Company's ordinary shares is included within the Directors' Remuneration Report on page 45.